ramimac/breach-list-database/README.md

-# list-of-lists-of-incidents
+# Breach List Database
-A meta-database collecting resources that compile lists of breaches
+A meta-database collecting resources that compile lists of (security) incidents